alexandrashelley/CV/README.md

 ## <a name="interests">Things that bring me joy (interests) 🌞</a>

 - 🖍️ Drawing (it's my form of meditation! 🧘‍♀️)
-- 🎮 Repairing generators and reaching the final ring in the world of gaming
+- 🎮 Repairing generators and battling my way to the final ring in the world of gaming
 - 🎥 Watching films and immediately rating them on my letterboxd
 - 🌱 Cooking plant-based goodness
 - 🏊 Swimming (the only form of exercise I actually enjoy)